spacedvoid/connection/src/main/docs/module.md

 ## Specifications and thread safety

-As mentioned in the [previous](#adapters-are-user-dependent) section, most of the specifications work well only if the adapter methods are used properly.
+As mentioned in the previous(Adapters are user-dependent) section, most of the specifications work well only if the adapter methods are used properly.
 Other specifications, such as thread safety, are defined based on the originating Kotlin collection.
 For example, thread safety is guaranteed when using `CopyOnWriteArrayList().asConnection()`, but not with `ArrayList().asConnection()`.

-[ConcurrentModificationException] is also another example.
-The primary reason why non-immutable view collections do not define an `operator fun iterator()` is the misuse of such iterators, such as removing an element by [MutableCollection.remove] while also using the iterator.
-As such, operations such as [asSequence] strictly require to snapshot the collection by [toList] or other methods.
-(For example, when calling [asSequence], we don't *expect* any modifications to the collection in the sequence's lifetime.)
-However, since the default implementation uses the iterator obtained from [CollectionView.kotlin], such exceptions can still occur if the originating collection is modified afterward.
+A simple way to determine such properties is to know that Connection is a mere wrapper for Kotlin collections;
+if the property comes from the Kotlin collection, it is also guaranteed in Connection as well, unless the specification from Connection says about it.

 # Package io.github.spacedvoid.connection.impl